-In 2012 the Federal Trade Commission (FTC) released a privacy framework that provided a list of best practices that it recommends businesses adopt to provide consumers with greater control over their online and offline information privacy.
+In 2012, the Federal Trade Commission released a privacy framework that provided a list of best practices that it recommends businesses adopt to provide consumers with greater control over their online and offline information privacy.
 These best practices are designed to update the Fair Information Practice Principles first developed some 40 years ago.
 The framework’s key principles are:

-- privacy by design—privacy should be built into every stage of product development;
+- Privacy by design—privacy should be built into every stage of product development;

-- greater transparency—practices regarding information collection and use should be more transparent.
+- Greater transparency—practices regarding information collection and use should be more transparent.
 Privacy statements should be clearer, shorter, and more standardized.
 This will allow for better comprehension and comparison of privacy practices.
 General statements buried in privacy policies are not sufficient.

 Sharing financial data

-Greater resources and training should be provided for state and local law enforcement personnel to improve their response to victims and increase interjurisdictional cooperation in investigating identity crimes and apprehending perpetrators.
+States should allow victims to make reports of identity theft at convenient locations.
+They should also provide greater resources and training should for state and local law enforcement personnel to improve their response to victims.
+Inter-jurisdictional cooperation in investigating identity crimes and apprehending perpetrators should be increased.